g-chance/upcomers/README.md

 <strong>Process:</strong></br>
 <ul>
-  <li> The backend / full stack team created a Entity Relationship Diagram to serve as a prototype for our database schema.
+  <li> The backend / full stack team created an Entity Relationship Diagram to serve as a prototype for our database schema.
   <li> Using Django REST Framework, we built our Models, Views, and Serializers, implemented Token Authentication, and
     followed guidelines to create a secure RESTful API.
   <li> We connected our API to our frontend and implemented an api service, to allow simple access to our api for our frontend